 Come spring, this dish makes an appearance on our table a couple of times a week.
-Roasting is as easy a cooking method as there is, the high heat deepening the flavor of any vegetable, and all those nutrients stay right in the veggies where they belong.
+While asparagus takes to all kinds of cooking methods, roasting is as easy a cooking method as there is, the high heat deepening the flavor of any vegetable, and all those nutrients stay right in the veggies where they belong.

 Thick Asparagus vs. Thin Asparagus